 The iCloud app links your Apple iCloud account to your iPhone.
 This link comes with an activation lock that prevents a new owner from setting up the iPhone as their own.
-Although there are some ways of removing the iCloud Activation lock it is best to sign out of iCloud before you pass your phone on to the new owner.
+Although there are some ways of clearing the Apple iCloud account without your help it is best to sign out of iCloud before you pass your phone on to the new owner.

-To sign out of iCloud on your iPhone:
+To sign out and disable iCloud on your iPhone:

 - Tap the Settings app icon